 The Force comes from a Jedi’s bloodstream, they’re called “Midichlorians.”
 At first, the concept of The Force was a mystery as some sort of unknown mystical power based on Monk culture.
 For the first time in Star Wars history, Lucas made The Jedi look like a bunch of Scientologists.
 Did Tom Cruise or John Travolta encourage George to come up with this idea?
 If so, I demand answers!

 Jar Jar’s dialogue felt like it was written by a kid at any Day Care Center.
-Whenever Jar Jar meets Padmè for the first time, you can tell the look on Portman’s face, because she realizes that this film is gonna be terrible case of colon clensing.
+Whenever Jar Jar meets Padmè for the first time, you can tell the look on Portman’s face, because she realizes that this film is gonna be a terrible case of colon clensing.
 As in Papa Klump farting in The Nutty Professor!

 Speaking of farting, while setting up Anakin’s podrace, Jar Jar witnesses a camel like creature, farting next to him.
 Did that just happened in a Star Wars film?
 Good lord!
 George what the heck is wrong with you?

 The majority of the picture, focuses on a Treaty between Naboo and The Trade Federation.
 When the main leads visit Corecaunt, it turns into an intergalactic version of CNN politics shoving way too much political themes down our throats.
 The Original Trilogy didn’t contain a bunch of political themes, they were used subtlety.
 As the original focuses on action, character development and a proper Three Act Structure on each entry that kept us movie goers/fans entertained.